bparanj/crystal/programming/ai/patents/directories.md

 ### **GitHub Repository Structure for "CyberShu"**

-Here’s a suggested structure for your GitHub repository to ensure clarity and ease of collaboration:
+Suggested structure for GitHub repository to ensure clarity and ease of collaboration:

 ```
 CyberShu/